Technocolabs100/Car-Price-Prediction/README.md

 Contents covered in this notebook include:
 * **Environment configuration**: Jupyter Notebook, UNIX, Python and PySpark.
 * Management of a Spark Session.
-* Data wrangling, Cleaning and Transformation.
+* Data Collection, Cleaning and Transformation.
+* Data Analysis using Pyspark Dataframes
+* EDA using Pandas Dataframes
 * SQL queries with **SparkSQL**.
 * Visualization with **Matplotlib**.
-* Machine Learning with **Spark-sklearn**.

-Access to the notebook: [PySpark Vehicles](https://github.com/devsharma96/Car-Price-Prediction/tree/master/ETL/PySpark%20Vehicles.ipynb).

 <br>